alp78/gfetchseq/README.rst

 **GALAXY FETCH SEQUENCES**

-*gfetchseq [interval_file] [genome] [api_key] [upper? yes/no] [purge Galaxy? yes/no]*
+*gfetchseq [interval/bed file] [genome] [api_key] [upper? yes/no] [purge Galaxy? yes/no]*

-input a gatk_interval file (.interval), a valid genome code ("hg19", "hg38", ...), your Galaxy API key, a flag to instruct the program to convert DNA alphabet to uppercase (yes/no), and another flag to remove files from Galaxy (yes/no).

-The output will include a new bed file converted from the interval source file, and a formatted fasta file containing all sequences, downloaded to current folder, with record IDs in the following format:

-*genName_genStart-genEnd_repNameStrand*

-DNA alphabet will be converted to upper case if the flag was "yes".

-Condition: the initial .interval must be in one of these formats:
+|

+**INPUT**
+1a) gatk_interval file (.interval) in one of the following format:

 1) genName genStart genEnd
 2) genName genStart genEnd Strand
 3) genName genStart genEnd repName
 4) genName genStart genEnd Strand repName
 5) genName genStart genEnd repName Strand

+1b) bed file (.bed), in this formt only:

+2) a valid genome code ("hg19", "hg38", ...)

+3) your Galaxy API key

+4) a flag to instruct the program to convert DNA alphabet to uppercase (yes/no)

+5) another flag to remove files from Galaxy (yes/no).

+**OUTPUT**

+The output will include a new bed file converted if the input file was interval, and a formatted fasta file containing all sequences, downloaded to current folder, with record IDs in the following format:

+*genName_genStart-genEnd_repNameStrand*

+DNA alphabet will be converted to upper case if the flag was "yes".

 |